ECOS For Educators

 Along with Early College High School programs and dual credit courses, Texas students may earn college credit if they secure a high score on Advanced Placement/International Baccalaureate (AP/IB) exams.
 Fee reductions and other incentives are available through the AP/IB program.

-Career, and Military Preparation Texas Education Agency
+College, Career, and Military Prep Texas Education Agency

 1701 North Congress Avenue